OPPO ColorOS 12 pre-release outprobet: More personal than ever

 My conclusion on ColorOS 12

-I cannot and will not express a correct conclusion in the short time, since it is also a pre-release version.
-But it remains to be said that I really like the innovations in the complete package.
-I can't wait to get it on my Find X3 this December Pro to be able to use.
-Incidentally, the pre-release ran really well and didn't have any big problems for me Promade trouble.
+I can't and won't give a proper conclusion in the short time since it was a pre-release version.
+But I can say that I really like the new features in the complete package.
+I can hardly wait to be able to use it on my Find X3 Pro this December.
+The pre-release version worked really well and didn't cause me any major problems.

 Of course, as soon as I have received the update, after a few months my complete review of ColorOS 12 will follow in everyday life, as I have not mentioned all the new features here.
 In addition, of course, a YouTube video will follow in the future, where we will take a look at everything in detail.